arcoslab/ros_sony_cam/README.md

 ## Synopsis

-ROS package to use Sony cameras using Sony Remote API.
+ROS package for Sony cameras using Sony Remote API.

 Includes the sony_cam_node.py which provides camera's output, and some scripts to test this node.